chigkim/VOCR/readme.md

 ## Troubleshooting

 * If you hear "nothing found" you likely need to turn off the VoiceOver screen curtain with vo+shift+f11 or adjust accessibility and screen recording permissions in System Settings > Privacy & Security.
-* If you do not hear anything after using the "Recognize Image Under VoiceOver Cursor" feature, you probably need to grant VOCR permissions to: send Apple Events.
+* If you do not hear anything after using the "OCR VoiceOver Cursor" feature, you probably need to grant VOCR permissions to: send Apple Events.

 Usually, relaunching VOCR and reissuing the command retriggers the alerts to reappear in the system dialogs as described above.